Bobby's World: Music

-The series' music was by Mark Koval.
-The theme music was by John Tesh and Michael Hanna.
+The series' music composed by Mark Koval.
+The theme music also composed by John Tesh and Michael Hanna.

-Possible revival
+Possible reboot

 In an April 2006 online interview, Mandel expressed his desire for a possible reboot of the series.

 In November 2014, it was announced that Mandel told a crowd at Comikaze that plans to revive the series were in motion.

 In May 2018, Mandel again made reference to his efforts to get the series revived in an interview with Entertainment Weekly's Dave Quinn.

 Broadcast

 During its original run, Bobby's World was seen on Fox Kids.
 After it was cancelled in 1998, reruns began airing on Fox Family until 2001.

 The series was available in its entirety on Netflix instant streaming and Kabillion as well.
 It was available on Amazon Prime Instant Video.
-Episodes can occasionally be seen in syndication, on a variety of websites, on Netflix or on Comcast's OnDemand service.
+Episodes can occasionally be seen in syndication, on a variety of websites, on Netflix or on Comcast's On-Demand service.

 In the United States, starting in 1996, the show was open-captioned; this was intended as an aid to help younger children learn to read.

-In Brazil, it was aired on SBT, being known as one of the most well known cartoons in the 90s.
+In Brazil, it was aired on SBT, being known as one of the most well known cartoons in the 1990s.

-In Canada, it aired on YTV and later, Teletoon Retro.
+In Canada, it aired on Global Television Network, TVO, YTV and later, Teletoon Retro.

 In Russia, it aired on REN-TV, TV-3 and Jetix Play.

-In Kazakhstan, is aired on Raisovka Television.
+In Kazakhstan, it aired on Raisovka Television.